-The summaries of descriptive statistics of observations of 41 are given in the table above.
-The first row show the average of LGDP, IM, EX, ER and INF is (1.393570), (19.13873), (13.30976), (56.50010) and (8.207073) respectively.
+The summing up of descriptive statistics of observations of 41 are given below in the table.
+The first row shows the average of LGDP, IM, EX, ER and INF is (1.393570), (19.13873), (13.30976), (56.50010) and (8.207073) respectively.
 Second to the last row of the table, you'll find the skewness values.
-Skewness is a measure of the asymmetry and injustice in the data distribution as compared to the mean.
-The data distribution is skewed if the mean is in the middle and top of the bell curve, and if the mean median and mode are the same.

-Here in the table we can see that, LGDP, IM and EX are negatively skewed because their mean value is less than their median value.
-While ER and INF is positively skewed because their mean value is greater than their median value.
+Skewness is a measure of the asymmetry andinjustice in the data distribution as compared to the mean.
+The data distribution is if the bell curve's centre and top are the mean, the distribution is skewed, and if the mean median and mode are the same.
+LGDP, IM, and EX are all negatively skewed in this table because their mean values are lower than their median values.
+ER and INF, on the other hand, are positively skewed because their mean values are higher than their median values.

-Second Last row shows the values of Kurtosis, It shows the flatness and peakness of the data to normal distribution.
-If probability distribution is highly peaked, Leptokurtic is defined as having a Kurtosis greater than 3.
+Kurtosis values are shown in the second-to-last row.
+The data's flatness and peakiness relative to the normal distribution are displayed.
+A steeply peaked probability distribution, Leptokurtic is defined as having a Kurtosis greater than 3.
 Kurtosis of less than 3 indicates flatness in the data distribution, which is known as platykurtic.

-In the table below, we can see that the values of EX and ER are less than 3, so these variables are platykurtic, on the other hand values of LGDP, LIM and INF are greater than 3, so these variables are Leptokurtic.
+In the table below, we can see that the values of EX and ER are fewer than 3, making them platykurtic variables.
+In contrast, the values of LGDP, LIM, and INF are more than 3, making them leptokurtic variables.

-Pair - Wise Correlation:
+5.2 Pair - Wise Correlation: